-Through this master’s degree, you are prepared for advanced clinical practice as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
-The AGACNP emphasis teaches health promotion, assessment, diagnosis, monitoring, treatment and coordination of care of acutely and critically ill adolescents, adults, and older adults with a focus on the rural environment.
-A primary focus of this specialized acute care role is to improve transitions of care and help prevent hospital readmissions.
+Through the Nursing Master of Science – Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Emphasis program, you are prepared for advanced clinical practice as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
+The AGACNP emphasis teaches health promotion, assessment, diagnosis, monitoring, treatment and coordination of care of acutely and critically ill adolescents, adults, and older adults.
+The program addresses the needs of both urban and rural communities, and emphasizes the importance of transitions of care and aging in place.

 Through this convenient Master of Science degree, you'll be prepared to engage in advanced clinical practice.
 Upon graduation, you will be eligible to apply for national certification credentials:

 Graduates can also apply for state licensure as an advanced practice nurse (APN/APRN) in adult-gerontology acute care.
 This program also offers a seamless transition to our post-master's DNP program for those students who wish to continue on for the terminal degree.